FrankBevr/Tapar/README.md

 ### Tapar

+> ⚠️ Initial Idea is deprecated
+> Rewrite of README.md will follow.
+> New Setup is a web3 webcomponent with 8th Wall integration.

 Tapar is a small tapping game.
 The app uses an AR Mask which projects a Mask on the person face.
 Person A see the score of Person B.